Find out what equipment, services or supplies are taxable if your employees are working from home due to coronavirus (COVID-19).

 If you reimburse your employee the actual costs of the purchase, then this is non-taxable provided there is no significant private use.

 If you do not reimburse your employee, then they can claim tax relief for these purchases on their tax return or P87 as long as the amount claimed is incurred wholly, exclusively and necessarily in the performance of their duties of employment.
+The occasions on which an employee would qualify to claim tax relief will be rare, as there are strict conditions to be met and eligibility will depend on the facts at the time.

 Your employees will need to keep records of their purchase and claim for the exact amount.
 For more information on the strict tests that need to be passed in order to qualify for tax relief see the guidance on Employment Income.